 In Shaddocks, Shaddicks and Shattucks who have been Y-DNA tested, numerous individuals with the surnames "Parrish, Byers, Byars and Byas" show up as matches, meaning they are closely related to our family.
 They are most probably descended from an indentured servant, John Shattock, born 1616 in Stogumber and transported to the Chesapeake Bay colony in Virginia.
 He probably fathered a Parrish child.
 Subsequently a Byars child was born to a Parrish father.
 The family spread throughout the south and eventually to the west coast.
 The YFull SNP interpretation service has assigned the Parrishs and Byars are a sub-branch of Y17171 called A8033.
 Read about the history of this branch.

 It has been determined that the Byars NPE occurred about 1710.
 This was a NPE where an A8033 Parrish father had a child given the Byars surname.

-These are lineages that come down from a different male ancestor.
+These are Shaddocks and Shattucks who are not related to us, that is, not genetically related.
 They may be descended from a Shattocke female ancestor.
 There are a variety of reasons why they have the Shattocke name.
 They may have been adopted into a Shattocke family.
-A wife of a man with a different surname may have remarried and the children were given their stepfather's (Shattocke) surname.
+A wife of a man with a different surname may have remarried and the children were given their stepfather's (Shaddock or Shattuck) surname.
 There are a host of possible non parental events (NPEs).